nick-stamatakis/DataStructures/README.md

 Project 4: NetworkFlowSimulation - Queues

-Simulates the flow of Packets to intermediate routers, and how they are able to end at a particular destination router.
+Simulates the flow of Packets to intermediate routers from the Dispatcher, and how they are able to end at a particular destination router.
 Constraints in simulation: Bandwidth, Size of the Packet, Arrival Probability, Number of Intermediate Routers, and Max Buffer Size.